SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

      - RO
-     - True when the node transaction is moving away from the node (will not be in the node anymore starting from the next cycle), either because downstream is ready to take the transaction, either because the transaction is removed/flushed from the while pipeline. (isValid && (isReady || isRemoved)).
+     - True when the node transaction is moving away from the node (will not be in the node anymore starting from the next cycle), either because downstream is ready to take the transaction, or because the transaction is removed/flushed from the pipeline. (isValid && (isReady || isRemoved)).
 Useful to "reset" states.
    * - node.isRemoved
      - RO
      - True when the node is being marked to be removed/flushed.
 Meaning that it will not appear anywhere in the pipeline in future cycles.